CrossPostMe/CrossPostMe-Master/IOS/README.md

           xcodebuild -scheme CrossPostMeApp -destination 'platform=iOS Simulator,name=iPhone 15' test
 ```

-This keeps the iOS codebase aligned with the backend contract while we continue fleshing out advanced messaging and health-monitoring features.
+This keeps the iOS codebase aligned with the backend contract while we continue fleshing out advanced messaging and health-monitoring